Ronde Barber: Personal life

+He is the identical twin brother of former NFL running back Tiki Barber.

 Ronde Barber lives in Keystone, Florida.
 In Spring 2001 he married Filipino American Claudia Patron.
 She was a marketing and event planner.
 She is now with Diabetic Charitable Services.
 They have two daughters Yammile Rose and Justyce Rosina.

+On Saturday May 3, 2025, Ronde was the commencement speaker and received an honorary doctorate from Florida Southern College.